gunther788/python-kubectl-query/README.md

 ### Tables

-Instead, let's define building blocks (`tables`) of data that is extracted from a given Kuberentes resource.
+Instead, let's define building blocks (`tables`) of data that are extracted from individual Kuberentes resources.

 Example: